 We aren't the most experienced fishing family, but we thought we would try our luck with casting a line before returning home for some outdoor entertainment and any excuse to spend more time on Bribie Island.

 I had heard the best fishing spots on Bribie Island were the sheltered waters of Pumicestone Passage, so we once again crossed the 831 metre Bribie Island bridge and ventured left along Sylvan Beach Esplanade, which has exceptional views towards the Glass House Mountains.

-After collecting some bait for the shop near the boat ramp, we set up on the nearby beach.
+After collecting some bait from the shop near the boat ramp, we set up on the nearby beach.
 We had landed two fish in a short time, which we released back into the water after a quick snap as evidence.
-Our hot tip for anyone planning to go fishing on Bribie Island is to use prawns as bait.
+Our hot tip for anyone planning to go fishing and holidaying with kids on Bribie Island is to use prawns as bait.

 As we were travelling home, we each took turns to speak about what we enjoyed the most about our trip to Bribie Island.
 We discovered that Bribie Island had something to offer everyone in our family through the conservation, and we wouldn’t hesitate to return.

 In honour of every chocoholic’s favourite public holiday, we have developed a four-day itinerary...